juanlumn/PFC/README.md

 PFC
 ===

-Augmented reality using kinect developed in C++ using Qt Creator.
+Augmented reality using kinect developed in C++ using Qt Creator in Linux.

 This is a part of my Final Studies Project.